iotlabtpe/iotlab_workshop/docs/lab1-afr-ota.md

 We will go through the following steps to finish Amazon FreeRTOS OTA demonstration  in this lab:

 1. Enable OTA agent and install initial version of firmware on ESP32
-1. Prepare signed new firmware image and create OTA updates using OTA update manager
+1. Prepare a new signed firmware image and create OTA updates using OTA update manager
-1. Deploy and activate new firmware image on ESP32
+1. Deploy and activate the new firmware image on ESP32

 ## Prerequisite ##

+1. Install [openssl](https://www.openssl.org/) and add it to system path.
+Or you can just install [Git for Windows](https://git-scm.com/) which will automatically install openssl.
-1. Finish previous labs and make sure your board can connect to AWS IoT Core
+2. Finish previous labs and make sure your board can connect to AWS IoT Core
-2. Create Amazon S3 bucket for storing the OTA image
+3. Create Amazon S3 bucket for storing the OTA image
    * Sign in to the Amazon [S3 console](https://console.aws.amazon.com/s3/)
    * Choose **Create bucket**, type bucket name, and select your region (it should be the same one that is showed in your AWS IoT console region)
     ![p5_s31.png](../pics/lab1/p5_s31.png)
    * Select **Versioning** to **Keep all versions in the same bucket**, and then choose **Next**
     ![p6_s32.png](../pics/lab1/p6_s32.png)
    * Choose **Next** to accept the default permissions
-3. Create an OTA update service role and permissions for the role
+4. Create an OTA update service role and permissions for the role
    * Create service role
      * Go to [IAM]( https://console.aws.amazon.com/iam/), and choose **Roles** from the navigation pane
      * Choose **Create role**, and select **IoT** for your use case